 More Travel Trivia

 Do you love learning facts about the world?
-Then you’ll love quizzing yourself with additional travel trivia questions!
+Then, you’ll love quizzing yourself with additional travel trivia questions!
 Test your global knowledge with the questions below.

-What is the largest country located entirely within Europe?
+What is the largest country in Europe?

 How many years did it take to build the Golden Gate Bridge?